utility-server/documents/NDA.md

 ### 11.1 Governing Law

-This Agreement shall be governed by and construed in accordance with the laws of [Insert Jurisdiction], without regard to its conflict of law principles.
+This Agreement shall be governed by and construed in accordance with the laws of India, without regard to its conflict of law principles.

 ### 11.2 Jurisdiction and Venue

-The parties consent to the exclusive jurisdiction of the courts located in [Insert Jurisdiction] for any disputes arising under this Agreement.
+The parties consent to the exclusive jurisdiction of the courts located in Mohali, SAS Nagar, Punjab, India for any disputes arising under this Agreement.

 ### 11.3 Entire Agreement